top of page

 Writer's pictureSuman Dua MARN 1800859

-482 Visa Requirement For Construction Trade Workers
+482 Pathway Requirements for Construction Trade Workers

 Are You a Skilled Construction Trades Worker Looking to Work in Australia?

-Key Benefits of the 482 Visa:
+Key Benefits of the 482 Pathway:

 Mandatory Skills Assessment: What You Need to Know

-For certain occupations, a mandatory skills assessment is required if you hold a passport from specific countries.
+For certain occupations, a skills assessment is required if you hold a passport from specific countries.
 Here’s a list of occupations that require this assessment:

 • Automotive Electrician